Gifted-s/clev-cqrs-ui/README.md

 # clev-cqrs-ui

 This module allows you to autogenerate a page that shows all the events that has ever occured to your entity.
-It is used in conjunction with the (clev-cqrs module)[https://github.com/Gifted-s/clev-cqrs].
+It is used in conjunction with the [clev-cqrs module](https://github.com/Gifted-s/clev-cqrs).

 ![alt text](https://firebasestorage.googleapis.com/v0/b/oaiup-ee651.appspot.com/o/Screenshot%20(64).png?alt=media&token=63f615c5-a6de-44db-b20c-8fd9042dd9b8)